-Do parents watch the interview?
+Can I watch the interview?

 No. The people who watch the interview are the detective and sometimes a social worker.
-Kids of all ages need to be able to talk in a place that is as neutral as possible and having a parent or guardian in the room or witnessing the interview makes that more difficult.
+Children need to be able to talk in a place that is as neutral as possible and having a parent or guardian in the room or witnessing the interview makes that more difficult.
 Additionally, parents and/or guardians are often witnesses in potential legal cases and your testimony may be compromised by watching the child interview.
 The interview is recorded on video.